ephekt/Budget-Publishing/README.md

           row in a given row or subtable should be the sum of all other nonspecial rows.

-* sumRowMacro, sumItemMacro", sumTitleMacro: As with the similar functionality for the other macros, these override the default macros for the automatically generated sum row (these do not effect other, manually specified sum rows)
+* sumRowMacro, sumItemMacro, sumTitleMacro: As with the similar functionality for the other macros, these override the default macros for the automatically generated sum row (these do not effect other, manually specified sum rows)